MicrosoftDocs/memdocs/memdocs/analytics/settings.md

     - **Scope**: Select **Boot performance**

-  - Use the [Scope tags](/intune/configuration/device-profile-create#scope-tags) and [Applicability rules](/intune/configuration/device-profile-create#applicability-rules) to filter the profile to specific IT groups or devices in a group that meet a specific criteria.
+  - Use the [Scope tags](../intune/configuration/device-profile-create.md#scope-tags) and [Applicability rules](../intune/configuration/device-profile-create.md#applicability-rules) to filter the profile to specific IT groups or devices in a group that meet a specific criteria.

 ### Configuration Manager data connector

-To connect your Configuration Manager hierarchy with Endpoint analytics, you'll need to enable [Microsoft Endpoint Manager tenant attach](/mem/configmgr/tenant-attach/device-sync-actions).
+To connect your Configuration Manager hierarchy with Endpoint analytics, you'll need to enable [Microsoft Endpoint Manager tenant attach](../configmgr/tenant-attach/device-sync-actions.md).

-Once connected, you can [choose which devices you'd like to target](/mem/analytics/enroll-configmgr#bkmk_cm_enroll) for Endpoint Analytics in the Configuration Manager console.
+Once connected, you can [choose which devices you'd like to target](enroll-configmgr.md#bkmk_cm_enroll) for Endpoint analytics in the Configuration Manager console.

 > [!NOTE]
-> Some devices, such as non-Windows devices, are not eligible for Endpoint analytics, but may be eligible for [device actions with Microsoft Endpoint Manager tenant attach](/mem/configmgr/tenant-attach/device-sync-actions).
+> Some devices, such as non-Windows devices, are not eligible for Endpoint analytics, but may be eligible for [device actions with Microsoft Endpoint Manager tenant attach](../configmgr/tenant-attach/device-sync-actions.md).
 Including these devices in your targeted collection will have no effect on Endpoint Analytics.

 ## <a name="bkmk_baselines"></a> Baseline management